avimistry-3/Web-Search-Engine/README.md

 # Web Search Engine
 ## How to run:
-Change the path of html files in HTMLToText.java in src folder and finally run JavaSearchEngine.java
+Change the path of html files in HTMLToText.java in src folder Run JavaSearchEngine,java file